 Agent Configuration

-A complete reference for configuring agents using YAML files.
-Learn about all available properties and best practices.
+Complete reference for configuring agents using YAML files.
+Covers all available properties and best practices.

 The type field determines how your agent executes.
 Connic supports three agent types: